Surprising things about popular Christmas market food in France.

 And finally, roasted chestnuts.
 This traditional festive snack is widely available during the end of the year holiday season at French Christmas markets and street corners.
 These sweet and earthy treats are easy to find.
 Just follow the unique smell of chestnuts roasting on an open fire.
 Or keep an eye out for vendors selling their roasted chestnuts in little locomotive trains.
 I have no idea why the

-Of course, these are just a small sampling of what you can eat at a Christmas market in France.
 Depending on the region and the Christmas market, you’ll find a cornucopia of food to try.
-Other things I’ve had were
+These were just a small sampling of what you can eat and drink at a Christmas market in France.
+Other things I’ve had are